bwong02/MICB475_24W1_Team_11/README.md

 Team 11: Brandon Wong, Gabi Reznik, McKenna Postles, Miles Silva, Nicolas Taraviras

+**Hi Team 11!
+Here are the zoom link and passcode we will use for our next meeting (October 10th).
+Thank you and see you soon!**

+Here is the link you can use: https://ubc.zoom.us/j/67359231965?pwd=1QOWWuFTTjXQcla2T32GQ5MoyAUHhG.1

+Meeting ID: 673 5923 1965

+Passcode: 574502

 # Meeting Minutes and Agenda

 ## October 3, 2024